Pallion Group

 Pallion designs, manufactures, and distributes precious metal products and related services.
 It is the largest precious metal services group in Australasia.
 Pallion is the result of the merger in 2014 of the ABC Bullion and Palloys Group of companies founded in 1972 and 1951 respectively.
-The group maintains its headquarters in Sydney NSW Australia and is a wholly privately owned group of companies with manufacturing facilities and offices in Sydney, Melbourne, Brisbane and Perth in Australia, Hong Kong (SAR), mainland China, Thailand and Western Europe.
+The group maintains its headquarters in Sydney, Australia and is a wholly privately owned group of companies with manufacturing facilities and offices in Sydney, Melbourne, Brisbane and Perth in Australia, Hong Kong, mainland China, Thailand and Western Europe.